 Applicants with a verified sibling shall be noted and maintained in a sibling list.
 If one sibling is selected, other verified siblings will be given priority.
 Every effort will be made to place siblings at the same school.
 An application must be completed for each child.
 Siblings are defined as a brother, sister, stepbrother, stepsister, living in the same household.
 Verification will be required.

-Will an application submitted on April 2nd for Polk residents be given preference over an application submitted later in April?
-May 1st or later in May for non-Polk residents?
+Will an application submitted on the first Monday in April for Polk residents be given preference over an application submitted later in April?
+1st Monday in May or later in May for non-Polk residents?

 Applications submitted during the COE window are given equal consideration regardless of whether submitted on the first day of the window or the last day of the window.
 Remember there is a lottery process.

 If my child is not selected through COE is there an appeal process?